 Gay Motorcycle Clubs

 Gay motorcyclists got to know each other and rode together on weekends.
-The Satyrs, founded in Los Angeles in 1954, is considered the first documented gay motorcycle club.
+The Satyrs, founded in Los Angeles in on Thanksgiving weekend in 1954, is considered the first documented gay motorcycle club.
 The Satyrs began as a group of seven gay men who were active in the L.A. motorcycle culture.
-The Satyrs organized outings known as runs or rides to secluded campgrounds for camping trips, also providing a space where men could explore activities illicit in the 1950’s.
+The Satyrs organized outings known as runs or rides to out of town secluded campgrounds for camping trips, away from LAPD raids, also providing a space where men could explore activities illicit in the 1950’s.
 The Satyrs held their first Badger Flats Run in 1962.

 Other early gay motorcycle clubs included:

 - Oedipus, also in Los Angeles, was formed in 1958.

 - Early San Francisco clubs included the Warlocks and California Motor Club, both founded in 1960.

 - Chicago’s Second City Motorcycle Club was founded in 1963.

 - New York’s Empire City Motorcycle Club was founded in 1964.

 - The 69-Club in London was founded in 1965.

 - Blue Max Motorcycle Club founded in Los Angeles in 1968.